Cavalier King Charles Adult

 Cardiac health

-As Cavalier King Charles Spaniels are at risk of certain types of heart conditions, this formula contains nutrients to help support cardiac health such as taurine, omega 3 fatty acids (EPA & DHA), L-carnitine and antioxidants.
+Cavalier King Charles Spaniel Adult contains nutrients to help support good cardiac function: adapted content of minerals, EPA & DHA, taurine, L-carnitine and antioxidants.

 Ideal weight